Apply to Degree Programme in Fine Arts (Bachelor + Master)

 Accepting the study place

-If the applicant has been deemed as conditionally eligible in the first phase of the admissions process, they must submit a degree certificate which proves that they will have the required educational background or language proficiency by the time they accept the study place.
+If you have been found to be conditionally eligible for admission in the first phase of the application process, you must submit a degree certificate demonstrating your educational background or language proficiency by the deadline for accepting a study place.

-If the confirmation arrives late, it will not be considered.
+We will not consider confirmations that are submitted late.
 The confirmation of acceptance is binding and irrevocable, and it cannot be cancelled.
-If you want to give up your study place after first accepting it, you are still considered to have accepted the study place for the semester in question (for more information, see the ‘one study place per term’ provision).
+If you want to give up your study place after first accepting it, you are still considered to have accepted the study place for the semester in question.

 Registering as absent for the first year of studies